Mike Lake, one of the three founders of QUS. covers his early days in computing.

 I was contacted by a typesetting company almost next door to where I lived and asked if we could make a version of Wordcraft that could be linked to a Lintotron 202N typesetter - a device which produced formatted text "set" on a continuous roll of photographic paper.
 Brian did the electronics, Pete did the software, I "set" the manual using the software as it developed, and Typecraft was launched in May, 1982 - also protected by dongles.
 Typecraft was adopted by a number of publishers, including Eddy Shah who used it on his regional newspapers and for the "Today" newspaper which he established in 1986.
 Typecraft led the digital revolution away from hot metal typesetting during the 1980s.

 With the arrival of significant competition from Microsoft Word, Wordcraft International moved into the world of facsimile communications and into software for Multi Functional Peripherals - devices which can print, fax, copy, scan and make the tea.
 Wordcraft's customers included all the world's major office equipment manufacturers.

 In 2001 I "retired" from day-to-day management of Wordcraft International and went clay shooting.
-That led to the invention and development of the DryFire simulation sytem which is now used world-wide by competitive shotgun and rifle shooters.
+That led to the invention and development of the DryFire simulation system which is now used worldwide by club shooters and world champions.
 Wordcraft has now taken over the development, manufacture, marketing and sale of DryFire - and they make a much better job of it than I ever did!

 The short video below shows DryFire displaying targets for Olympic Skeet, station 4, doubles.
 The red light is the laser projecting the target and alongside it is the aperture for the camera which detects a spot of invisible infrared laser light "fired" from the shotgun when the user presses the trigger.